Published by Daniel Ray, Data Science Director, NHS Digital on 23 February 2017

 The NHS faces unique challenges – especially after the high-profile ransomware attacks earlier this year – but also unique opportunities; to improve how it handles data, how it embeds a culture of innovation, and how it ensures greater transparency to the public.
 A long-term approach to improving the culture and resources of NHS cybersecurity capacity must now be a priority.

-We are delighted to hold a high-level roundtable with Sir Ian Andrews, Senior Independent Director and Board Member, NHS Digital on the next steps for ensuring a cybersecure NHS.
-This event will discuss: how best to increase the health service’s defences against a rapidly growing threat in a resource constrained environment; how NHS leaders can maximise impact by finding an appropriate balance between local and national approaches; and how to educate patients, clinicians and NHS management on cybersecurity issues.
+We were delighted to hold a high-level roundtable with Sir Ian Andrews, Senior Independent Director and Board Member, NHS Digital on the next steps for ensuring a cybersecure NHS.
+This event discusses: how best to increase the health service’s defences against a rapidly growing threat in a resource constrained environment; how NHS leaders can maximise impact by finding an appropriate balance between local and national approaches; and how to educate patients, clinicians and NHS management on cybersecurity issues.

-The event will take place under the Chatham House Rule and will be held in partnership with Palo Alto Networks:
+The event was held in partnership with Palo Alto Networks:

 14 November 2017